01What Is a Savings Account?

 Account holders can access their account with mobile and online banking and mobile check deposits.
 After one year, interest rates drop.
 Accounts opened and initially funded with money transferred from an existing VirtualBank account are not eligible for the 1-year introductory period APY.

-IncredibleBank offers checking, savings, and CDs with generally competitive rates, but if you can muster up a $25,000 balance, you’ll qualify for an impressive 1.88 percent APY interest rate.
+IncredibleBank offers checking, savings, and CDs with generally competitive rates, but if you can muster up a $25,000 balance, you’ll qualify for a 2.02 percent APY interest rate.
 Accounts with a balance below $25,000 earn 1.21 percent APY.

 This bank requires online banking and e-statements to avoid a $5 paper statement fee but has no other monthly maintenance fee.
 The account’s online banking options include a mobile app, bank-to-bank transfers and other useful features.

-CIT Bank, not to be confused with Citi Bank, offers the best money market interest rate for lower balance accounts with an impressive 1.85 percent.
+CIT Bank, not to be confused with Citi Bank, offers the best money market interest rate for lower balance accounts with a 1.85 percent.
 The account requires a $100 opening minimum balance.

 This money market savings account offers online banking and a product called People Pay for transfers.
 The account has no opening or monthly service fees.